Laramie, Wyoming: Annual cultural events

 Laramie Jubilee Days started in 1940 to celebrate Wyoming Statehood Day on July 10.
 Since then, Jubilee Days has expanded to include several days around the Fourth of July.
 Events typically include food, live music, games, carnival rides, a street fair, a parade, a softball tournament, and rodeo events.

 Museums and concert halls

 The Geological Museum at the University of Wyoming is open to the public and houses more than 50,000 catalogued mineral, rock, and fossil specimens, including a dinosaur exhibit.
-The university's art museum offers gallery exhibits, lectures, workshops, classes, and public tours year-round.
+The University of Wyoming Art Museum offers gallery exhibits, lectures, workshops, classes, and public tours year-round.
 The Fine Arts Concert Hall on campus presents frequent concerts and recitals during the school year.
 Housed in the Ivinson Mansion near the center of town is the Laramie Plains Museum.
 The Wyoming Children's Museum and Nature Center has interactive exhibits and pottery classes for children aged three and older.
 In 2012, the Wyoming House for Historic Women was opened in downtown Laramie.